-According to Digitate, new hires are 2x more likely to look for other opportunities if they have a negative onboarding experience.
+New hires are 2x more likely to look for other opportunities if they have a negative onboarding experience, according to Digitate.

-Having a buddy system not only positively impacts retention, but also improves the speed to productivity ratio.
-While this may seem obvious, a lot of companies fail at connecting the dots between an employee's success and a buddy program.
+Having a buddy system not only positively impacts retention but also improves speed-to-productivity.
+While this may seem obvious, many companies fail at connecting the dots between an employee's success and a buddy program.

 So how does this translate for employees that undergo virtual onboarding?

-One of the underrated benefits of the buddy program is that it greatly helps buddies too.
+One of the underrated benefits of the buddy program is that it dramatically helps work buddies, too.
 Sharing knowledge with new hires deepens the understanding of their role, making it an effective way to develop their leadership and managerial skills.